fortrabbit/help/docs/404-errors.md

 title:         404 errors
 naviTitle:     404 errors
 excerpt:       What you may want to know about our 404 errors.
 lead:          'The 404 HTTP status code is "not found".
-The server can be reached and is answering but there is nothing to show under this address.'
+The server can be reached and is answering but there is nothing to show under this address.
+This article aims to help developers troubleshooting such errors.'
 group:         troubleshooting
 stack:         all
 dontList:      false

 ---

+## 404 error behavior

+* 404 errors will usually be shown on screen immediately
+* 404 errors often occur after code or configuration changes
+* 404 errors here are often rendered using a fortrabbit error page template

 ## Common reasons and solutions